The Science of Hand Washing

 The best way to teach

-anything to young children is to make if fun, make a game out of it,
+anything to young children is by making it fun, making a game out of it

 and by teaching and modeling what to do through your own behavior.